Japanese RestaurantSushi RestaurantCocktail Lounge

 Atmosphere

-The restaurant's ambiance was frequently described as beautiful and inviting, although some customers found it too loud for comfortable conversation.
+The ambiance was frequently described as beautiful and inviting, although some reviews noted issues with noise levels making conversation difficult.

 5.0